Henry Hull: Film

 Hull appeared in 74 films between 1917 and 1966, often playing supporting characters such as the uncle of Tyrone Power's love interest Nancy Kelly in Jesse James (1939).
 He appeared as Charles Rittenhouse, a wealthy industrialist in Alfred Hitchcock's Lifeboat (1944).
 Some of his other notable roles were as Abel Magwitch in the 1934 version of Great Expectations and in the last film of director Tod Browning, Miracles for Sale (1939).
 He starred in Werewolf of London in 1935.

-Henry Hull played the role of aging architect Henry Cameron (the mentor to Howard Roark) in The Fountainhead.
-Hull memorably portrayed a doctor to whom Humphrey Bogart goes for help in High Sierra, and was also cast in Colorado Territory, a Western remake of the High Sierra story starring Joel McCrea.
+Hull played the role of aging architect Henry Cameron (the mentor to Howard Roark) in The Fountainhead.
+Hull portrayed a doctor to whom Humphrey Bogart goes for help in High Sierra and was also cast in Colorado Territory, a Western remake of the High Sierra story starring Joel McCrea.
 He played a desert prospector who comes to Robert Ryan's rescue in Inferno in 1953.

 He guest-starred on CBS's Appointment with Adventure, John Payne's NBC Western series titled The Restless Gun, and the syndicated crime drama U.S. Marshal.
 In 1958, he was featured in Robert Culp's Western series, Trackdown as Moss in the episode "Three Legged Fox".
 In 1959, he played the part of Obadiah on Wagon Train, season two, episode 14, "The Kitty Angel Story".
+In 1960, Hull played Mark Applewhite in the S3 EP29 “Trial for Murder”.

 In 1960, Hull appeared on Bonanza twice, in the episode "The Gunmen" as Sheriff B. Banneman, and a scout for General John Charles Fremont (who, in real life, was the grandfather of Hull's wife) in the episode "The Mission".

 On December 13, 1960, Hull guest-starred on NBC's Laramie as an embittered rancher, Ben Parkinson, who challenges Slim Sherman, played by series star John Smith, to a duel after Parkinson's youngest son accidentally kills himself on Sherman ranch land.
 Ron Harper portrays Parkinson's other son, Tom.

 Hull also guest-starred in the series finale of Laramie, the episode "The Road to Helena" (May 21, 1963).
 Series character Slim Sherman, while in Cody, Wyoming, is hired by David Franklin, played by Hull, and his barmaid daughter, Ruth, portrayed by Maggie Pierce, to guide the pair to Helena, Montana, so Franklin can return money that he had previously stolen.
 John M. Pickard also appears in this episode.

 Hull's last film was The Chase (1966) with Marlon Brando and Robert Redford.